Phase 2 Construction Underway

 Alviso Marina and Environmental Education Center

-Mallard Slough Trail is closed due to construction as well as sections of Alviso Slough Trail as workers complete a flood-protection levee in the Bay as part of the South San Francisco Bay Shoreline Project.
-The 4-mile-long levee, once completed, will protect north San José, including the community of Alviso and the Regional Wastewater Facility, from rising seas and a 100-year coastal storm.
-Work is Monday through Friday, 7 a.m. to 5:30 p.m. and on weekends as necessary, except holidays.
-There will be no public access to trail users across the Pond A12, A13 and A16 levees within the construction work area.
-See Valley Water's webpage for more information.
+Sections of the Mallard Slough Trail and Alviso Slough Trail are closed for construction of a flood-protection levee and habitat slope, part of the South San Francisco Bay Shoreline Project.
+The 4-mile-long levee is being completed to protect north San José, including the community of Alviso and the Regional Wastewater Facility, from rising seas and a 100-year coastal storm.
+The habitat slope is the next step.
+When intermittant work is underway, it will occur Monday through Friday, 7 a.m. to 5:30 p.m. and on limited weekends as necessary, except holidays.
+Local and brief trail closures may occur until mid-September to protect nesting birds.

 Imagen